 - ISSAP: places an emphasis on the technical aspects of security architecture

 - ISSEP: focuses on Security Systems Engineering and the construction of an efficient network

 - ISSMP: undergo four days to learn about the five major domains of the Information Systems Security Management Professional (ISSMP) Concentration

 - There’s also a 7-day training boot camp for (ISC)² CISSP that prepares students on all eight Common Body of Knowledge domains and all the concepts covered by the complex Certified Information Systems Security Professional test

-So, if a team needs to achieve DOD 8140 and 8750 compliance, InfoSec Institute’s boot camp-style programs might be the best options to gain the essential knowledge and hands-on skills needed to be familiar with a variety of security concepts practiced in their daily routine at work.
-What’s more, all training programs are designed for the GI Bill funds (for training active duty or selected reserve, officer or enlisted) that can be used for InfoSec Institute certification courses.
+So, if a team needs to achieve DOD 8140 and 8750 compliance, Infosec’s boot camp-style programs might be the best options to gain the essential knowledge and hands-on skills needed to be familiar with a variety of security concepts practiced in their daily routine at work.
+What’s more, all training programs are designed for the GI Bill funds (for training active duty or selected reserve, officer or enlisted) that can be used for Infosec certification courses.

 Another great option for professionals who have no chance or time to attend the in-class courses, instead, is online training.
-InfoSec Institute offers this format to help students achieve compliance in the comfort of their own home or office:
+Infosec offers this format to help students achieve compliance in the comfort of their own home or office:

 - CISM Online Certification Training: designed for professionals who manage and/or assess an organization’s information security program, this course offers the same content as the instructor-led option in 47 online modules

 - CISSP Online Training: this online version of the popular CISSP training is self-paced to cater to the needs of professionals with difficult or unpredictable schedules but still allows access to the help of an instructor/mentor when needed.
 The course offers over 45 hours of content and prepares students for the newest CISSP visual exam question format